Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 The short answer

-- Pick the Jackery Explorer 1000 if you want a home-backup unit with two-night CPAP-only runtime, or any chance of running a humidifier for a single night.
+- Pick the Jackery Explorer 1000 v2 if you want the longer-lasting battery, two-night CPAP-only runtime, any chance of running a humidifier, or simply better price-per-Wh.

 What the spec table doesn’t tell you